 For additional information, please visit http://www.usfca.edu/admission/transfer

 Each fall and spring semester the University accepts transfer students, provided that they are in good academic standing with the last college attended and that they meet the University's admission standards.
+Good standing is defined as a cumulative GPA of 2.0 or higher, including at least a 2.0 GPA in the most recent semester of college course work completed.
 To ensure proper processing of applications for admission, candidates applying as transfer students must provide the following items:

 - A completed application form with essay.

 - An official transcript from each college attended, submitted at the time of application.
 Failure to submit all transcripts may result in a change of admission status.
 No credit will be granted for any transcript received after the initial admission decision.

 - An official high school transcript and SAT or ACT scores are required of students with less than 24 semester or 36 quarter credits of transferable work.